Model Context Protocol (MCP)

 2. Add the WindBorne MCP server

-Replace WB_CLIENT_ID and WB_API_KEY with your actual credentials, or use the env vars from the previous step.
+Replace WB_API_KEY with your actual credential, or use the env var from the previous step.

 Shell